You don't need to remortgage your house to spruce up your pride and joy. The best mountain bike upgrades guaranteed to be good for your bike.

 The tyres that come fitted to off-the-peg bikes are usually not the best.
 Quite often in fact, they’re awful.
 Even if they bear the name of a well-reviewed tyre, chances are they’re a cut=price version made of sketchy, slippery rubber and a unsophisticated carcass.

-Stem, handlebars or grips.
-Possibly try changing all of them in fact.
-Off-the-peg bikes often come with stems that are too long and bars that are too narrow and grips that just don’t suit your hands.
+Stem and handlebars.
+Possibly try changing both of them in fact.
+Off-the-peg bikes often come with stems that are too long and bars that are too narrow and a general stnace that just don’t suit you.
 If possible, get your bike shop to swap the bits at time of purchase and haggle for a good deal.

 Are we sitting comfortably?
-If not, begin with a new saddle, like the Fabric Scoop.
-It’s a great all-rounder with enough padding to cosset your behind.
+If not, begin with a new saddle, like the SDG Bel Air 3.0 or the Fabric Scoop.
+Both are great all-rounders with enough padding to cosset your behind.

 4. Brake pads

 You don’t have to get down to the metal backing for brake pads to fail; they pick up contaminants and wear unevenly too.
-Replace with some organic pads.
+Replace with some organic pads if you want maximum bite and power.
+Or go with sintered pads if riding through wet stuff.
+Or do what a lot of riders do: go organic up front and sintered in the rear.

-5. Fresh cleats / longer flat pedals pins
+5. Fresh cleats or longer flat pedal pins

 New cleats can return SPD shoes to their former glory, bringing back that positive connection and making you feel faster.
 And for flat pedal riders, a set of fresh (and longer) pins for your flats can really up the grip and feel factor.